Introduction

 Scholarships and Awards

-Dana School of Music scholarships reward academic and artistic merit and reduce financial need for many students, including undergraduate, graduate, incoming, and continuing.
-Our scholarships are competitive and are only available to students who have been admitted to or have declared a major in Dana.
+DSM scholarships reward academic and artistic merit and reduce financial need for many students, including undergraduate, graduate, incoming, and continuing students.
+Our scholarships are competitive and are only available to students who have been admitted to or declared a major in Dana.
 They supplement other YSU scholarships as well as any additional financial aid.
-To be considered for as many YSU, YSU Foundation, and College scholarships as possible, it is recommended to complete the Free Application for Federal Student Aid (FAFSA).
+To be considered for as many YSU, YSU Foundation, and Cliffe College scholarships as possible, it is recommended that students complete the Free Application for Federal Student Aid (FAFSA).
 Scholarship recipients are required to maintain a cumulative GPA of 3.0 and enroll in an assigned ensemble during each term of their award (with the exception of the Student Teaching semester).

 Musical Performances